RaimondStokkel/Prompt.Library/image-prompts/LogoDesign.md

 | Purple | Premium, creativity, wisdom | Beauty, education, luxury |
 | Yellow | Optimism, clarity, warmth | Energy, children, food |

-### 5. AI-Specific Prompting Techniques
+### 5. Nano Banana Prompting Techniques
-- Always include "logo design" or "logo" as a primary term
+- Always include "logo design" or "vector logo" as a primary term.
-- Specify "flat design", "vector style", "minimal" to avoid photorealistic output
+- Specify "flat design", "vector graphic style", or "minimalist" to avoid photorealistic output.
-- Include "white background" or "solid color background" for clean isolation
+- Include "white background" or "solid color background" for clean isolation.
-- Add "no gradients" or "flat colors" unless gradients are desired
+- Add "no gradients", "solid colors", or "flat colors" unless gradients are specifically desired.
-- Use "simple shapes", "geometric", "clean lines" to enforce simplicity
+- Use "simple shapes", "geometric", "clean lines" to enforce simplicity.
-- Specify "no text" for symbol-only marks to prevent garbled letterforms
+- Specify "symbol only, no text" for pictorial or abstract marks to prevent garbled letterforms.
-- For text-based logos, AI often struggles — recommend using the icon concept from AI, then pairing with manual typography
+- While Nano Banana can handle text better than older models, typography in logos can still be tricky — recommend generating the symbol concept first, then pairing it with manual typography or using Nano Banana's editing tools to refine the text.

 ### 6. Variation System
 - **Primary**: Full-color version on light background